-Trucks, buses and coaches produce about a quarter of CO2 emissions from road transport in the EU and some 5% of the EU’s total greenhouse gas emissions – a greater share than international aviation or shipping.
-The European Commission has therefore set out a strategy to curb CO2 emissions from these Heavy-Duty Vehicles (HDVs) over the coming years.
+Lorries, buses and coaches produce around a quarter of CO2 emissions from road transport in the EU and around 5% of the EU’s total greenhouse gas emissions – a greater share than international aviation or shipping.
+Action is needed to curb these emissions.

-Despite some improvements in fuel efficiency, CO2 emissions from HDVs rose by some 36% between 1990 and 2010, mainly due to increasing road freight traffic.
-Projections indicate that, without policy action, total HDV emissions would still be close to current levels in 2030 and 2050.
+Despite some improvements in fuel efficiency, CO2 emissions from heavy-duty vehicles (HDVs) rose by over 30% between 1990 and 2007, mainly due to increasing road freight traffic, and are currently around 19% above 1990 levels.

 Projections indicate that, without policy action, emissions from HDVs would increase by up to 10% between 2010 and 2030.

 Further action is therefore required to curb emissions from HDVs and deliver the objective set out in the Commission’s 2016 Low-emission mobility strategy to reduce transport greenhouse gas emissions by at least 60% from 1990 levels by 2050.

 Despite the economic importance of fuel consumption, CO2 emissions from HDVs are currently neither measured nor reported.